Chadster766/McDebian/README.md

 Flashing the McDebian firmware must only be done using a USB to Serial cable.

-##Notice: USB Flash\Keys drives are wearing faster than expected.
-I recommend using a spinning disk external drive or any other type of disk that has built in wear leveling.
-We are looking into ways to have better wear leveling of flash drive devices used for the rootfs storage.
+##Notice: For rootfs USB Flash drives I recommend using Corsair or Sandisk because Wear Leveling is built into the hardware.
+I also recommend using a spinning disk external drive or any other type of disk that has built in wear leveling.
 -

 **Please email me if you would like to be part of the development team.**